What are team roles?

 Knowledge / Thinking oriented team roles

 The innovator always comes up with new ideas and is thus considered extremely creative and imaginative.
+The innovator is often described as a lateral thinker.
 Through this gift, however, he often loses touch with reality.
 He is often unfocused and hardly capable of criticism.

 The observer plays a decisive role in decision-making.
 He is always factual and objective and loves new situations.
 He has an extremely analytical way of thinking, which is often criticized by the others – they often wish for a more intuitive approach.
 The Observer is often cynical and skeptical and finds it very difficult to motivate others.